xangaih/xangaih/README.md

 ## Hi there 👋

+I'm a passionate full stack developer currently studying at DePauw University.
+My projects reflect my dedication to innovation and continuous learning, spanning across various domains, including mobile development with Flutter and computer vision with OpenCV.

+- 🔭 I’m currently working on Computer Vision

+Feel free to explore my repositories!
+Whether it's an expense tracker, a weather app, or a color detection program, each project showcases my commitment to building practical, user-friendly solutions.
+I’m always eager to refine my skills and explore new technologies.
+I hope you find my work as exciting and inspiring as I do.
+Let's connect and collaborate!

 <!--
 **xangaih/xangaih** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.